 What’s the problem?
 The problem is that the project request seemed to be all about positioning the corporation to look woke instead of meeting an authentic community need.
 That any agency hosting this group would end up being a pawn, used as a backdrop in photos that are intended to put the company front and center.
 That volunteerism was more about checking a good corporate citizen box rather than connecting to real people and real lives in the community and making a meaningful contribution.

 Using community members and nonprofit agencies is not a good look.

-Unfortunately, this has been the trend in group volunteering for some time, even if there has not been a spoken desire for diversity per se.
+Unfortunately, this approach to group volunteering is not an anomaly, even if there has not been a spoken desire for diversity per se.
 Many companies have interpreted corporate social responsibility to mean dressing up their employees in matching t-shirts, giving them a day off of work to serve the community (willingly or not), and taking lots of photos that end up gracing the “Giving Back” page of the corporate website.

 It’s not that corporate (or any other type of group) service is inherently bad.

 It’s just that the good intentions behind these days sometime gets lost in the conversations about how to involve one of the senior execs for 30 minutes so he or she can be seen serving by the rank-and-file employees who are required to be there all day.
 They get lost in the list of demands that the company has about when and where and how many employee volunteers need to be accommodated at one site when the host organization really needs people to be staggered over multiple dates or locations.
 It gets lost when the company wants everything to be turnkey for their team but balks at underwriting the agency staff time and supplies needed to ensure the event runs smoothly.
 It gets lost when the group requests a project that interacts with program participants but cannot adjust their availability to support the structure and safety requirements that have been put in place to create a high-quality experience for said participants.

 In other words, good intentions get lost when a company centers its needs before the needs of the people the company says it wants to serve.